Steven Jyles: Toronto Argonauts

-On March 30, 2011 Jyles was traded to the Toronto Argonauts in exchange for a 1st round selection (4th overall) in the 2011 CFL Draft and a conditional draft choice in 2012.
+On March 30, 2011 Jyles was traded to the Toronto Argonauts in exchange for a 1st round selection (4th overall) in the 2011 CFL draft and a conditional draft choice in 2012.
 Jyles spent the first nine games of the 2011 season on the nine-game injured list after he continued to recover from the injury he sustained during the previous season.
 After incumbent starting quarterback Cleo Lemon was released on September 6, 2011, Jyles was named the starter for the team's game against the BC Lions on September 10, 2011.
 Jyles would go on to start the following eight games of the season, having sat out the last regular season game due to injury.

-Edmonton Eskimos
+Edmonton Eskimos (second stint)

-Jyles was again traded in the offseason, this time to the Edmonton Eskimos on December 12, 2011, along with Grant Shaw and a 2012 first round draft pick, for Ricky Ray.
+Jyles was again traded in the offseason, this time to the Eskimos on December 12, 2011, along with Grant Shaw and a 2012 first round draft pick, for Ricky Ray.
 On June 24, Jyles was declared the starting quarterback for 2012.
 Jyles started the first eight games of the season for the Eskimos before he was demoted to 2nd and 3rd string for the remainder of the season.
 Ray went on to win the 100th Grey Cup with the Toronto Argonauts and Jyles was released by the Eskimos on January 21, 2013.